MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Evaluation

 The one-sided projective depth error $\text{P}$ is computed per pixel $(u,v)$ of two depth maps $\boldsymbol{D} \in \mathbb{R}^{W\times H}$ and $\boldsymbol{F} \in \mathbb{R}^{W\times H}$ of a common image plane:

-For both, $\text{C}$ and $\text{P}$, the respective subscripts $p$ and $u,v$ are used as placeholders to denote the points and pixels used in the metric computation.
-We compute both metric types for each reconstruction pair of a sensor, $\boldsymbol{R}_s$, and the GT, $\boldsymbol{R}_g$.
+For both, $\text{C}$ and $\text{P}$, the respective subscripts $\boldsymbol{p}$ and $u,v$ are used as placeholders to denote the points and pixels used in the metric computation.

 Since the one-sided Chamfer distances are sensitive to the point cloud density, we uniformly sample the points from the sensor and the GT with respect to a common image pixel grid.
-We achieve this by, first, computing a simulated depth map $\widehat{\boldsymbol{D}}_{g}^s$ in the image space of the sensor $s$ and, second, reconstructing $\widehat{\boldsymbol{R}}^s_g$ from this depth map, using \autoref{eq:project} with the sensor-specific transformation $\boldsymbol{T}_s$.
+We achieve this by, first, computing a simulated depth map $\widehat{\boldsymbol{D}}_{g}^s$ in the image space of the sensor $s$ and, second, reconstructing $\widehat{\boldsymbol{R}}^s_g$ from this depth map, using the inverse camera parameters to project it into 3D (see supp. mat.).
 The simulated depth map is computed by rasterizing a triangulated representation of $\boldsymbol{R}^s_g$ with respect to $\boldsymbol{T}_s$.
-In this way, we also discard points in optical sensors $\boldsymbol{R}^s_g$ that are not visible in the view of camera $s$.
+In this way, we also discard points in optical sensors $\boldsymbol{R}^s_g$ that are not visible in the view of $s$.
 The resulting depth map $\widehat{\boldsymbol{D}}_{g}^s$ is additionally used to measure the projective error.
 To summarize, we compute: \framebox{

 }